 Our U.S. broker dealer subsidiary (Piper Sandler & Co.) is registered as a securities broker dealer with the SEC and is a member of various SROs and securities exchanges.
-In July 2007, the National Association of Securities Dealers and the member regulation, enforcement and arbitration functions of the New York Stock Exchange ("NYSE") consolidated to form FINRA, which now serves as the primary SRO of Piper Sandler & Co., although the NYSE continues to have oversight over NYSE-related market activities.
+FINRA serves as the primary SRO of Piper Sandler & Co., and the New York Stock Exchange ("NYSE") has oversight over NYSE-related market activities.
 FINRA regulates many aspects of our U.S. broker dealer business, including registration, education and conduct of our broker dealer employees, examinations, rulemaking, enforcement of these rules and the federal securities laws, trade reporting and the administration of dispute resolution between investors and registered firms.
 We have agreed to abide by the rules of FINRA (as well as those of the NYSE and other SROs), and FINRA has the power to expel, fine and otherwise discipline Piper Sandler & Co. and its officers, directors and employees.
 Among the rules that apply to Piper Sandler & Co. are the uniform net capital rule of the SEC (Rule 15c3-1) and the net capital rule of FINRA.
 Both rules set a minimum level of net capital a broker dealer must maintain and also require that a portion of the broker dealer's assets be relatively liquid.
 Under the applicable FINRA rule, FINRA may prohibit a member firm from expanding its business or paying cash dividends if resulting net capital falls below FINRA requirements.
 In addition, Piper Sandler & Co. is subject to certain notification requirements related to withdrawals of excess net capital.
 As a result of these rules, our ability to make withdrawals of capital from Piper Sandler & Co. may be limited.
 In addition, Piper Sandler & Co. is licensed as a broker dealer in each of the 50 states, requiring us to comply with applicable laws, rules and regulations of each state.
 Any state may revoke a license to conduct a securities business and fine or otherwise discipline broker dealers and their officers, directors and employees.

-We also operate one entity that is authorized, licensed and regulated by the U.K. Financial Conduct Authority and registered under the laws of England and Wales, as well as an entity that is authorized, licensed and regulated by the Hong Kong Securities and Futures Commission and registered under the laws of Hong Kong.
-The U.K. Financial Conduct Authority and the Hong Kong Securities and Futures Commission regulate these entities (in their respective jurisdictions) in areas of capital adequacy, customer protection and business conduct, among others.
+We also operate one entity that is authorized, licensed and regulated by the Financial Conduct Authority of the U.K. and registered under the laws of England and Wales, as well as an entity that is authorized, licensed and regulated by the Hong Kong Securities and Futures Commission and registered under the laws of Hong Kong.
+The Financial Conduct Authority of the U.K. and the Hong Kong Securities and Futures Commission and registered under the laws of Hong Kong.
+The Financial Conduct Authority of the U.K. and the Hong Kong Securities and Futures Commission regulate these entities (in their respective jurisdictions) in areas of capital adequacy, customer protection and business conduct, among others.
 We also have a subsidiary organized in Guernsey and regulated by the Guernsey Financial Services Commission ("GFSC").

 Entities in the jurisdictions identified above are also subject to anti-money laundering regulations.
 Piper Sandler & Co. is subject to the USA PATRIOT Act of 2001, which contains anti-money laundering and financial transparency laws and mandates the implementation of various regulations requiring us to implement standards for verifying client identification at the time the client relationship is initiated, monitoring client transactions and reporting suspicious activity.
-Our entities in Hong Kong, the United Kingdom and Guernsey are subject to similar anti-money laundering laws and regulations in those jurisdictions.
-We are also subject to the U.S. Foreign Corrupt Practices Act as well as other anti-bribery laws in the jurisdictions in which we operate.
+Our entities in Hong Kong, the U.K. and Guernsey are subject to similar anti-money laundering laws and regulations in those jurisdictions.
+We are also subject to the U.S. Foreign Corrupt Practices Act as well as other anti-bribery and anti-corruption laws in the jurisdictions in which we operate.
 These laws generally prohibit companies and their intermediaries from engaging in bribery or making other improper payments to foreign officials for the purpose of obtaining or retaining business or gaining an unfair business advantage.